Updated: Jan 14

 The Douglas fir stood over me like a lost giant in the living room of our small log cabin.
 Its plastic star of Bethlehem lightly scratched the vaulted knotty pine ceiling above.
 Just days before, my father sawed the tree off near its base and heaved it onto the roof of his car.
 He ran twine through the windows, first in front, then in back, pulling each end tightly before tying the ends in a knot.
 He eased the car down the cold and winding mountain roads with one hand reaching out to steady the tree, and give warning if it started to slide.
 Where it once stretched toward the open sky, it now lay prostrate atop a Chevy Vega with sap flowing from its wounds.
 We took it as if it belonged to us, and we'd dress it for the holiday like it was one of the family.

 When we got it home, Dad set the massive tree in a green iron base and tipped it up toward the ceiling.
 He needed mom's help as he tethered the top with twine to the shellacked knotty pine clapboards that he fitted with brass hooks.
 When finished, he folded his long skinny legs like a human fawn and lowered himself toward the floor.
-His bent knees covered his oversized ears on each side he hunching over a strand of lights which hung from his hands.
-Dad would never understand that each bulb required the power to be passed down the line from the one that came before.
+His bent knees covered his oversized ears on each side as he hunched over a strand of lights hanging from his hands.
+Dad would never get that each bulb required the power to be passed down the line from the one that came before.
 This scene was repeated each year, with Dad replacing dull globes and voicing his frustration in the exact same words.
 He spoke to everyone and nobody at the same time.
 “You’d think I’d remember how to do this from last year!”
-Dad was nothing if not predictable.
+This was A frustration he faced each and every year.

 Mom was involved with her own merry chase.
 Her steps rattled the floorboards as she clomped through the house, wanting everyone to know how much she had to do in service of others.
 I hid in my room the day before as she knocked the vacuum cleaner into every door and wall of the cabin.
 I learned to dread each holiday because, in the days leading up to one, you could be sure the house would be especially unsettled and thick with dissatisfaction.
-She'd scream from somewhere out of sight, ostensibly at Dad, "Where's my scizzas!" in a tinny Jersey City accent.
+She'd scream from somewhere out of sight, sort of at Dad, "Where's my scizzas!" in a tinny Jersey City accent.
 I guessed she was wrapping presents that I wasn't supposed to see and it was best to stay in my room anyway.
 Then she stopped and the house was suddenly still.
-She fondled a box of old Christmas ornaments that she retrieved from the crawlspace in the loft.
+She fondled a box of old Christmas ornaments she’d retrieved from the crawlspace in the loft.
 A rare beam of light shined from her eyes when she added a new ornament to her assortment each year.
 We made a special trip to the store on the highway that transformed itself into a holiday wonderland each December.
 Cars whizzed by with children's eyes peering from back seats at large stone statues out front.
+Naked ladies holding pitchers and angels with fat little wings .
 We came home that year with two elegant tear-shaped bulbs that seemed to suit this particular tree quite well.
 She hung them in a prominent place where they might best be seen.

-I was up before dawn on Christmas morning that year.
-I awoke from the kind of sleep that lacks commitment, the kind that is really a half-sleep, which offers little rest.
+I awoke before dawn on Christmas morning from the kind of sleep that lacks commitment, the kind that is really a half-sleep, which offers very little rest.
+But that was usual for me .
 Some kids, like my sister Amy, were good sleepers.
-I wasn't like that.
-I never wanted to trade waking life for nocturnal oblivion.
+I never wanted to trade waking life for nocturnal oblivion. something might happen without me!
 I found it difficult to go to sleep and then, I'd awaken with nightmares.
 I'd often be up several times a night.
 My nightmares seemed so real I ran back to consciousness to escape them.
 That night, fantasies of treasures untold vied for space beneath the tree in my half-slumbering imagination.

 -The scene develops to introduce more immediate family members and ends with me getting potty trained.
 It was a mixture of feelings of accomplishment and terror, which you'll learn about when the book is complete.
 I hope you enjoyed this excerpt!
 Please remember to subscribe below.
 Peace.-